Carina-P/ms3-best-books/TESTS.md

     - Press "Book Details"
     - Removed review should not appear

-Testing use case US_0013: As a user I want to Sign up for the site.
+Testing use case US_0013, As a user I want to Sign up for the site:

 **TC_015** Sign up to the site
 - How to test
     - In navigation bar choose "Sign Up"